Rúben Dias: Manchester City

-2020–21: Debut season and European final
+2020–2021: Debut season and European final

 Dias signed for English Premier League club Manchester City on 29 September 2020 on a six-year contract, with an initial fee reported of €68 million (£61.64 million) that could rise to €71.6 million with performance bonuses, plus Nicolás Otamendi being sent to Benfica in part-exchange for €15 million bringing the net cost of the transaction to €56.6 million (£51 million).
 On 3 October 2020, Dias made his league debut for City in a 1–1 away draw against Leeds United.

 Dias was named the Manchester City Player of the Month for November 2020, following a series of very strong defensive performances.
 On 27 February 2021, Dias scored his first goal for City in a 2–1 home league win over West Ham United.
 He was praised as being a key factor in Manchester City regaining the Premier League title that season by bringing composure, leadership and stability back to the defence.
 Dias won the FWA Footballer of the Year for the 2020–21 season, who described him as a "comfortable winner" ahead of Harry Kane and Kevin De Bruyne, and becoming the first defender to win the award since Steve Nicol in the 1988–89 season.
 He was also named Manchester City's Player of the Season and the Premier League Player of the Season.

-2021–22: Second Premier League title
+2022–present: Consecutive league titles and Treble

 On 15 September 2021, Dias captained Manchester City for the first time, providing an assist for Jack Grealish in a 6–3 home Champions League win against RB Leipzig.
 On 1 December, Dias opened the scoring in Manchester City's 2–1 victory over Aston Villa, with his first goal from outside the box in his career.

 On 4 March 2022, Manchester City manager Pep Guardiola announced that Dias had suffered an hamstring injury, his first injury in five years, leading him to miss two months of the season, which included the second Manchester Derby of the season, Manchester City's second leg of their Champions League round of 16 tie against Sporting CP and Portugal's qualification play-offs for the 2022 FIFA World Cup.
 He made his return from injury on 20 April, replacing Nathan Aké in the 46th minute in a 3–0 victory over Brighton & Hove Albion.
 On 7 May, Dias suffered another hamstring injury during a match against Newcastle United, sidelining him for the remainder of the season.

+Over the course of the 2022–23 campaign, Dias started and completed almost every minute for Manchester City, playing a major part in their campaign, as City secured their first ever Champions League trophy and complete a continental treble, following a 1–0 victory against Inter Milan in the Champions League final.

+On 22 August 2025, Dias signed a new four-year contract, keeping him at Manchester City until the summer of 2029.